π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 Common authority scam formats include:

-IRS payment threats
+Tax payment threats

 Court summons warnings